ipgiss/ipgiss/README.md

-- 👋 Hi, I’m @ipgiss (Konstantin)
+- 👋 Hi, I’m Konstantin
-- 👀 I’m interested in QA, Git and other interesting things in testing world ))
+- 👀 I’m interested in QA, Git and other interesting things in testing world!
-- 🌱 I’m currently learning QA, git, SQL, API testing (Rest)
+- 🌱 I’m currently learning QA @SkyPro school https://sky.pro/
 - 💞️ I’m looking to collaborate on QA
 - 📫 How to reach me: e-mail ipgiss@gmail.com